InfantEudora/win32_transparent/readme.md

 - [x] Use a slightly more modern pipeline and get rid of glu stuff.
 - [x] Seperate window and drawing primitive somehow
 - [x] Resize to an arbitrary size
-- [ ] Share the texture across contexts?
 - [x] Use named versions of Frame/Renderbuffers
 - [x] Continue rotating while being dragged...
 - [x] Add another instance of cube